Youth Speed Coach

 My Speed Training Philosophy

 First priorities are base building activities.
-I do not want to be brought out of shape athletes, and be asked to make them faster in a few sessions.
-I'm from the school of, "in order to be fast you've got to run fast", and to practice running fast repeatedly, requires some reasonable level of fitness to avoid injury.
+I do not want to be brought "out of shape" athletes, and be asked to make them faster in a few sessions.
+I'm from the school of, "in order to be fast you've got to run fast" (in training at least 95% intensity at times), and to practice running fast repeatedly, requires some reasonable level of fitness to avoid injury.
 This blog does a good job of describing my general physical preparation for sprinters, and it alludes to what I consider to be age appropriate strength training.

 Strength and core exercises are important base building elements.
 I like to use body weight stuff, and this includes using hills.
 I think it is important to assess the athlete’s performance when doing “knee bend” and “squatting” movements, looking for instability at the knees.
 This is especially prevalent in females.
 See my Knee Care page.